What to include in a corporate plan

 Example Introduction

-I/We, as the accountable authority of [entity name], present the [year for which the plan is prepared] [entity name] corporate plan, which covers the periods of [minimum four-year period], as required under paragraph 35(1)(b) of the Public Governance, Performance and Accountability Act 2013 and [reference to sections of other applicable legislation].
+I/We, as the accountable authority of [entity name], present the [year for which the plan is prepared] corporate plan, which covers the periods of [minimum 4-year period], as required under paragraph 35(1)(b) of the Public Governance, Performance and Accountability Act 2013 and [reference to sections of other applicable legislation].

 If there is no appointed accountable authority at the time of publishing the corporate plan, the official acting in the capacity of the accountable authority presents the introductory statement and publishes the plan.

 The corporate plan must include the purposes of the entity.
-The purposes of an entity include the objectives, functions or role of the entity.
+The purposes of an entity include the objectives, functions or role of the entity (section 8 of the PGPA Act).

 When developing purpose statements, entities are encouraged to consider a variety of sources, such as: